syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 The primary reasons for using service in an OLAP processing are as follows:

 1. DataSource Connectivity: You can establish a connection between different cube data sources such as

-1. Offline Cube
+   i) Offline Cube

-2. Online Cube (XML/A)
+   ii) Online Cube (XML/A)

-3. Cube within SQL Server (locally or through remote) you can move the connectivity related coding to service-side as it is impossible at the client-side other than Online Cube (XML/A) option.
+   iii) Cube within SQL Server (locally or through remote) you can move the connectivity related coding to service-side as it is impossible at the client-side other than Online Cube (XML/A) option.
 Using service, you can connect any cube data source without any limitation.

 2. Cube Schema: As the connection is moved to service-side, you obviously use Microsoft__ADOMD__assembly to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.

-1. Availability of cubes.
+   i) Availability of cubes.

-2. A complete end-to-end detail such as name, caption, unique name, parent information, child information, its properties etc. about the dimension, hierarchy, level, members are available in cube schema only.
+   ii) A complete end-to-end detail such as name, caption, unique name, parent information, child information, its properties etc. about the dimension, hierarchy, level, members are available in cube schema only.

-3. Localized information is also available in cube schema.
+   iii) Localized information is also available in cube schema.
 3. MDX Generator: You can frame the MDX query using MDX generator in Syncfusion.Olap.Base assembly.
 To execute the framed MDX from the cube data source, you can send framed MDX via MicrosoftADOMDassembly.
 The executed query is returned in the form of cell set (contain values) that is converted to Pivot Engine and then to JSON data to render any OLAP controls.

 4. OLAP Report: The OlapReport class in the Syncfusion.Olap.Base holds the complete information of each axes such as column, row and slicer.
 Using OlapReport class, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

    As the OlapControl is the key for each and every operation, initially you need to serialize the OlapReport and send to client-side in a form of string.

    When you perform any operation such as drill up/down, filtering, sorting etc., you can send OlapReport from client-side to service-side in a de-serialized and updated format.

    Further operations are carried with updated OlapReports only and you can send the updated OlapReport back to client-side with JSON data in a serialized format again.

    This process keeps the OlapReport always updated.
 You cannot operate serialized OlapReport in client-side and hence it is carried to service-side having its class in Syncfusion.Olap.Base assembly to perform the update operation_._

 5. Saving and Loading Report in Database:  you can save and load the reports available in OlapClient control via service only.
 This is not applicable at the client-side.
 You can serialize the OlapReport class in the Syncfusion.Olap.Base assembly and save to database as stream.
 Also you can load back from database via service.

 6. Exporting: You can export OLAP values and information to excel sheet via service only.
 So this provides feasible option to save and view OLAP information.

 ### Create an application